cloudedge/packstack/README.md

 specified.
 The default is *packstack*.
 This can be overriden in the node-role for this instance.
 The attribute is *packstack-user*.
 The node-role also allows for the specification of the openstack release.
-The default is icehouse, but juno can be specified.
-At the moment, that appears to be juno-1.
+The default is Kilo, but other releases can be specified.
+At the moment, that appears to be kilo-1.
 The attribute is *packstack-openstack_release*.

 The packstack-client will add the public key from all *packstack-installer* roles' users.
 The node will also have the